 AHP or Program: The Affordable Housing Program established pursuant to 12 U.S.C.
-1291 and the AHP regulations, including the competitive Affordable Housing Program (AHP) and the Homeownership Down Payment Program.
+1430(j) and the AHP regulations § 1291, including the competitive Affordable Housing Program (AHP) and the Homeownership Down Payment Program.

-AHP Project: A single-family or multifamily housing project for homeownership or rental housing that has been awarded an AHP subsidy under the competitive AHP or an award of funds under a Homeownership Down Payment Program to a member bank.
+AHP Project: A single-family or multifamily housing project for homeownership or rental housing that has been awarded or has received an AHP subsidy under the competitive AHP General Fund or an award of funds under a Homeownership Down Payment Program to a Bank member.

-Alaska Village or Regional Corporation: These are Alaska Native entities established under the Alaska Native Claims Settlement Act of 1971 (ANSCA).
+Alaska Village or Regional Corporation: Alaska Native entities established under the Alaska Native Claims Settlement Act of 1971 (ANSCA).
 Also known as Alaska Native Corporation or ANSCA Corporation.
 These entities are eligible to receive services from the United States Bureau of Indian Affairs.
 Corporations may be for profit or nonprofit, and establish their own rules for native membership.
 For purpose of eligibility in the Bank's NAHI program, a borrower must be a member or shareholder in a village or regional corporation established pursuant to ANSCA.